wgrib2: wgrib for GRIB-2

 incorporated into wgrib2 v2.0.3.
 If your copy of wgrib2 is using

-the system-provided Jasper library, then your copy of wgrib2 may be vunerable to the
+the system-provided Jasper library, then your copy of wgrib2 may be vunerable to this

 Older versions of wgrib2 used g2clib to decode grib data and that caused

-problems with more wgrib2 releases by 3rd parties.
+problems with some wgrib2 releases by 3rd parties.
 The problems were that

 wgrib2 had patches to g2clib which were not fully incorporated until g2clib v1.4.0.